-We have audited the internal control over financial reporting of Permian Basin Royalty Trust (the "Trust") as of December 31, 2016, based on criteria established in Internal Control - Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Trustee is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the Trustee's Report on Internal Control Over Financial Reporting on Item 9A.
-Our responsibility is to express an opinion on the Trust's internal control over financial reporting based on our audit.
+We have audited Permian Basin Royalty Trust (the "Trust")'s internal control over financial reporting as of December 31, 2017 based on criteria established in Internal Control-Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on the COSO criteria.